christophergeiger3/the-clipping-project/README.md

 ## 🛠️ API
 To access the docs for TCP's API, navigate to the `/api` route of your API's URL (default: http://localhost:3000/api).

-TCP's API is self-documented by Swagger/OpenAPI through NestJS, and comes with a built-in tool for building HTTP queries easily and quickly.
+TCP's API is self-documented by Swagger/OpenAPI through NestJS, and comes with a built-in tool for building HTTP queries quickly and easily.

 ## 🐛 Bugs, feedback, contributions
 Leave no question unasked!
 Feel free to drop any feedback or thoughts under the [issues tab](https://github.com/christophergeiger3/the-clipping-project/issues).